 The Schemes may enter into inter-scheme transfers to meet redemption requirements.
 Liquidity will be managed by selling inter-scheme when other schemes have investible funds and the AMC believes that the investments are good investments to retain.
 Inter-scheme transfers may be resorted to for bringing the Scheme portfolios in line with their respective target allocation.
 At times inter-scheme transfers may be done to generate distributable surplus by converting unrealised profits into booked profits.
-Further in accordance with para 12.
-6 of SEBI Master Circular on Mutual Funds, inter-scheme transfers of Debt and

-Money Market Instruments in the Liquid schemes can be carried out in respect of securities with the maturity of upto 91 days.
+Further in accordance with para 12.6.1 of SEBI Master Circular on Mutual Funds, with effect from November 1, 2009 inter-scheme transfers of Debt and Money Market Instruments in the Liquid schemes can be carried out in respect of securities with the maturity of upto 91 days.